Lady Xoc: Structure 23

+Another reason Structure 23 is identified as Lady Xoc's is the fact that her tomb is held there.
+It is believed that the front right room of Structure 23 holds Lady Xoc's bones, as they are carved with her name.
+Furthermore, this burial is considered to be the most rich and elaborate in the royal household of Yaxchilan.

+Lintels 24, 25, 26

 Lady Xoc donated three lintels to hang above the doors of a building in Yaxchilan's plaza.
 In the lintels, she is depicted performing central roles in ritual life.
-The fact that a woman appears in the lintels as the central figure is what makes them so unique.
-Also, the lintels were meant to show the hopes Shield Jaguar had for the kingdom.
+The lintels also were meant to show the hopes Shield Jaguar had for the kingdom.
 Putting up the lintels was a way for Shield Jaguar to pay respect to Lady Xoc, whose lineage made him king.

-In the art world, the lintels are numbered 24, 25, and 26 and are estimated to have been created in 725.
-In these lintels Lady Xoc is seen performing a bloodletting ritual in the presence of Shield Jaguar, communicating with a dead ancestor, and preparing the King for battle.
+Well known in the art world, lintels numbered 24, 25, and 26 are estimated to have been created in 725.
+In these lintels Lady Xoc is seen performing a bloodletting ritual in the presence of Shield Jaguar, communicating with a dead ancestor, and preparing the king for battle.

 By looking at these lintels in order, we can see the role Lady Xoc played in war and in the ancient rituals of the Maya.

 In Lintel 24 Lady Xoc performs a blood sacrifice (or bloodletting ritual) by threading a thorned-rope through a hole in her tongue.
 In Yaxchilan, blood sacrifices were a way for kings to seek help or advice from departed ancestors.
-Blood sacrifices were seen as a way to get oneself in the favor of the gods – essentially, preparing the king for battle.
+Blood sacrifices were seen as a way to gain the favor of the deities – essentially, preparing the king for battle.

 In Lintel 25 we see the pinnacle of the blood sacrifice; we see that Lady Xoc places her blood beneath her in a bowl.
-We also see the Vision Serpent rising from the bowl of blood.
-In the 2-heads of the Vision Serpent, emerging from its mouths, are the bodies of a War God and the founder of Yaxchilan – Yat Balam.
-From this we can ascertain that King Shield Jaguar is seeking help from the gods and Yaxchilan ancestors as he prepares for battle.
-Lintel 25 also is reported to have inscriptions on it that indicates that the lintel is placed above the house of Lady Xoc.
+We also see the two-headed Vision Serpent rising from the bowl of blood.
+Emerging from the two mouths are the bodies of a War God and the founder of Yaxchilan – Yat Balam.
+From this we can ascertain that King Shield Jaguar is seeking help from the deities and Yaxchilan ancestors as he prepares for battle.
+Lintel 25 also is reported to have inscriptions on it that indicate that the lintel is placed above the house of Lady Xoc.
 The phrase is translated by Inomata and Houston as: “Lady Xoc's house is the heart/center of Tan-Haʼ Yaxchilan” (p.
 107).

 Lintel 26 shows Shield Jaguar as he prepares for battle.
 Lady Xoc appears in the lintel as well, handing a helmet to the king.
-As Shield Jaguar was a warrior king, Lady Xoc hands him a jaguar helmet for battle.
+In this lintel Lady Xoc is wearing a headdress that Tate (1992) reports as occasionally being worn by kings on other sites at Yaxchilan.
 In Maya civilization the jaguar was a symbol of power.
 She also appears to be handing Shield Jaguar a spear.
 Both the spear and the jaguar helmet appear in other monuments with King Shield Jaguar (Inomata and Houston).
-In this lintel Lady Xoc is also wearing a headdress that Tate (1992) reports as occasionally being worn by kings on other sites at Yaxchilan.
+As Shield Jaguar was a warrior king, Lady Xoc hands him a jaguar helmet for battle.